goauthentik/authentik/website/docs/flow/context/index.md

 ### `pending_user` (User object)

 `pending_user` is used by multiple stages.
 In the context of most flow executions, it holds the user that is executing the flow.
-This value is not set automatically, it is set via the [Identifications tage](../stages/identification/).
+This value is not set automatically, it is set via the [Identification stage](../stages/identification/).

 Stages that require a user, such as the [Password stage](../stages/password/), the [Authenticator validation stage](../stages/authenticator_validate/) and others will use this value if it is set, and fallback to the request's users when possible.